MostAwesomeDude/construct/docs/index.rst

 Construct's main documentation is at `construct.readthedocs.org <http://construct.readthedocs.org>`_, where you can find all kinds of examples.
 The library itself is developed on `github <https://github.com/construct/construct>`_.
 Releases are also available on `pypi <https://pypi.python.org/pypi/construct>`_.

 `Construct3 <http://tomerfiliba.com/blog/Survey-of-Construct3/>`_ is a different project.
 It is a rewrite from scratch and belongs to another developer, it diverged from this project.
-As far as I can tell, it was not released yet.
+As far as I can tell, it was not released and abandoned.

 Requirements